joannela/airkit_documentation/esp8266_setup.md

 * Navigate to the **boards manager** window via Tools > Board > Boards Manager.. and search for 'ESP8266'.
 * Install version **2.5.0** of 'esp8266 by ESP8266 Community'.
+* Close the window.

 <img src="./images/esp8266_board_install.png" width="600">

+### Connecting the ESP8266 Board

+You should now be able to view and select **Adafruit Feather Huzzah ESP8266** from Tools > Board.
+* Set the CPU frequency to 80 MHz.
+* Set the Upload Speed to 115200.
+* Set the Port to the correct Serial/COM for the USB to TTL cable.

+###